 Pan-European FBA works a bit differently.
 Here, you’ll ship inventory to an Amazon fulfillment center.
 From there, Amazon will distribute your inventory to a variety of its fulfillment Centers across Europe based on predicted demand.

 Not only does this allow for faster shipping times to your international customers, but it also makes your product eligible for Amazon Prime.
-Here’s a quick video explaining how you can get started.

 The above tools can be used to help manage your international Amazon marketplace accounts, listings, and orders.
 Of course, there is no one tool that will work for every business.
 But Amazon’s wide-variety of cross-border tools is well-worth considering, especially if you’re looking to test out new markets around the globe.